JuanCS96/Rugby_Biomechanics_ANN/README.md

 ## Instructions

 - **Prepare the input data**.
-Input data contain the magnitude of the velocity vector of the 2D midpoint between the C7 and the lumbar top-plane locations.
-Input data does not need scaling neither to be lenght normalize.
-See an input data file in the provided example:
+The input data contain the magnitude of the velocity vector of the 2D midpoint between the C7 and the lumbar top-plane locations.
+The input data do not need to be scaled or length-normalized.
+An example input data file is provided:
 ![Example input data](https://github.com/JuanCS96/Rugby_Biomechanics_ANN/blob/testData/velTestData.csv)

-- **The ANN predict the shoulder contact force in rugby scrummnainge**
+- **The ANN predict the shoulder contact force in rugby scrummaging**

 <br>